 ...professional (and very passionate) mastering engineer and overall "sound technician".
 I work in and on music for long time, running a label since 2009 too, running different music performance & production projects and I do mastering for a lot of artists and labels, from mixing/to mastering, to audio restauration and things in between.

 I'm coming from music production (Techno-ish), started that in 2000 and about 9 made albums to this day, played countless gigs like Boom Festival, Freqs Of Nature, Mo:Dem, Lost Theory to name a few of my all time favorites.
-Out of necessity, when I started my own label, I also started my mastering endeavours, realized I could become great at that fast and I'm a well respected mastering engineer nowadas for tons of labels "out of my scene".
-By word of mouth, I also grew into mastering Folk and Rock bands and doing a lot of HipHop stuff for clients in my wonderful city.
-Tape, Vinyl, CD, Bandcamp, iTunes, Spotify, whatever you want to do, let me know and we can figure out what you need.
+Out of necessity, when I started my own label, I also started my mastering endeavours, realized I could become great at that fast and I'm a well respected mastering engineer nowadays for tons of labels.
+By word of mouth, I also grew into doing mastering for Folk and Rock bands and doing a lot of HipHop stuff for clients in my wonderful city.
+Tape-ready, Vinyl-ready, CD/DDPi, digital, iTunes, Spotify, whatever you want to do, let me know and we can figure out what you need.

 Interview with Robert Hundt